What exactly is an "award letter?"

 How will I be notified?

 You will receive a comprehensive award packet in the mail.
 This packet will include additional information and resources that will help you understand your financial aid options at DU.
-We will also send you an email when you can view your award letter online.
+We'll also send you an email when you can view your award letter online.

 Anything else I should know?

 Most of the awards in your financial aid package will be offered to you.
 This means that if you don't want to borrow a loan you were offered, for example, you don't have to.
-Also, know that many types of financial aid will require you to take additional steps before you can receive funds.
+Some types of financial aid will also require you to take additional steps before you can receive funds.

 Additionally, please be aware that in accordance with University of Denver policy, we cannot negotiate financial aid packages.
-However, if you or your family has an extenuating circumstance that is not reflected on your FAFSA or CSS PROFILE, please contact us.
+However, if you or your family has an extenuating circumstance that is not reflected on the FAFSA or CSS PROFILE, let us know!

 Want to review past Financial Aid 101 emails?
 Check out the archives!